The story of my website design (and some tips to help you create a beautiful DIY online home for your business and creative work)

 Browse Pinterest and create a board of all of the images that you are drawn to that you feel reflect your business.
 And if you’re looking for professional looking images to use on your website, you can find many on free sites like Unsplash.

 So there you have it, three tips to support you with your DIY website design!
 I hope this gave you some food for thought if you are thinking of creating or refining your own website.
 And if you’re just getting started- remember, like everything in online business, we usually don’t come in knowing exactly how to do things.
-I still remember having no idea and Googling “What website platform is best” at the start of my business journey, and then spending a long time on a big learning curve.
+There is a very normal learning curve that you should never feel ‘less than’ about traversing.

 If you do have any questions, please don’t hesitate to share in the comments or contact me here.